qurashi-akeel/insta-gram/README.md

 # Getting Started with [Instaz](https://instaz.vercel.app/) & BuyProperly.

-This app is instagram clone created with the most popular technology "React".

-This app contains some basic features of instagram as well as responsiveness.
+This app is instagram clone created by __Iqueal Yaseen Qurashi__ with the most popular technology *"React"* It contains some basic features of instagram such as *like & comment*.
+This app is *responsive* as well.
+Below are some of the screenshots to review the same.

 ## Responsive: